What is nursing informatics?

 Nursing informatics drastically improves the quality of care for patients in many ways.
 It can increase accuracy, streamline medical processes and improve communication, among other benefits.

-10 ways nursing informatics improve quality of care include:
+Some ways that nursing informatics can improve quality of care include:

 1. Reducing mistakes